How capital gains tax works on stocks in the US

 Short-term capital gains rates

-Short-term capital gains are taxed as ordinary income.
-The 2026 federal income tax brackets are:
+Short-term gains are taxed as ordinary income.
+For the 2026 tax year:

 Tax rateSingle filersMarried filing jointly